 What does the word ‘authentic’ really mean, when it comes to both culture and cuisine?
 I think we often misuse the term ‘authentic’, to mean better or real when it’s not always the case.

-There are many professions that focus on preservation of culture; whether it’s goal is to pin a dish or a dance or a piece of artwork to a specific place and moment before the tides of time erode and change.
-Record keeping makes sense.
-But equally, just because a tradition moves on does not make the new practice any less authentic, real or worthwhile (which is what I think many people really mean when they use the word authentic to describe something).
+There are many professions that focus on preservation of culture; whether it’s a dish or a dance or a piece of artwork to or a piece of history; record keeping makes sense.
+But equally, when a tradition moves on, it doesn’t become any less REAL, less ‘authentic or worthwhile; which is what I think people really mean when they use the word authentic to describe something.
 Anthropologists and historians learn that often it is the diaspora; the group of people that move away from their homeland, that become more entrenched and attached to static traditions of their culture, in attempt to strengthen their connection to it from afar.
 It is human nature to hold on dearly to that which brings us comfort and reminds us of home.

-In light of all of this questioning of authenticity, it is equally important to pay attention to who it is that decides when a recipe, dance or representation of any kind is considered to be authentic, and who has the authority to move that representation forward.
-The fear of appropriation is a forever looming and necessary cloud that hangs over me whenever I reference another cuisine or culture, reminding me that it is imperative to do my research, and to speak from my own experiences rather than a culture that is not my own.
+In light of all of this questioning of authenticity, it is equally important to pay attention to who it is that decides when a recipe, dance or representation of any kind is considered to be authentic.
+Who has the authority to move that representation forward.
+The fear of appropriation is a forever looming cloud that hangs over me whenever I reference another cuisine or culture.
+It reminds me that it is imperative to do my research, and to speak from my own experiences rather than a culture that is not my own.

 I have spent a good bit of time recently retracing my steps from move to move, choice to choice.
-I’ve revisited my few but wonderful years spent in New Mexico, and just how formative they were.
-Those few years in my mid twenties represent a piece of the world and of myself I am keen to reconnect to and share with my family.
-Living so far away from that space today makes it hard to find tangible examples of the person I was then, and the culture that helped me to develop into the person I am now.
+I’ve revisited my few but formative years spent in New Mexico.
+That time, in my mid twenties, connects me to a unique piece of the world I am desperate to keep alive within my own daily life, desperate to share that piece of myself with my family.
+Time and distance make it hard to find tangible examples of both the person I was then, and the culture that helped me to develop into the person I am now.
 The easiest way I have found to do so is to begin with the food.

-Carne Adovada is a relatively mild chile (the pepper spelled intentionally this way in New Mexico) dish, and a backbone of New Mexican cuisine.
-Chiles are so prevalent in the cuisine from this region that years ago, when I was preparing to move away, I heard quite a few cautionary tales of others who had left the state and consequently suffered depression, as chiles are known for their serotonin-boosting properties and vitamin C, they literally, biologically help make us happier.
+Carne Adovada is a relatively mild chile* (the pepper is intentionally spelled this way here as it is in New Mexico) dish, and a backbone of New Mexican cuisine.
+Chiles are so prevalent in the cuisine from this region that years ago, when I was preparing to move away, I heard quite a few cautionary tales of others who had left the state and consequently suffered depression; chiles are known for their serotonin-boosting properties and vitamin C. They literally, biologically help make us happier.
 Between the amount of sunshine and the mood-lifting pervasive use of chiles, New Mexico practically breeds happiness.

 1kg pork shoulder, cut into 4-5cm (2 inch) sized chunks